 You can choose to view media in Tweets that may contain sensitive content without a warning.
 If you are concerned about viewing sensitive content, you should keep your default settings.
 Your default settings will help by providing warnings before seeing content that has been marked as possibly sensitive.

-- Log in to Twitter and go to your Account settings.
+- Log in to Twitter and go to your Privacy and safety settings

-- Under the Content section, look for Tweet media and check the box next to Do not inform me before showing media that may be sensitive.
+- Look for Tweet media section and check the box next to Do not inform me before showing media that may be sensitive.

 - Save your settings at the bottom of the page.